CLGamesStudio/snake/README.md

 # snake
-You can download the newest or last version from
+You can download the newest or oldest version from
 Our site samvelsite.beget.tech !